SynchronousTeam/mta-resource-tooltip/README.md

 ## Types of Tooltips

-You can show different Types of Tooltips with this resource, at the moment you can show _4 types_.
+You can show different Types of Tooltips with this resource, _4 types_ at the moment.

 | Type      | Description          |
 | --------- | -------------------- |